Kids who say things like, “I’m not good at math,” or “I’m not smart enough.”

 Unbroken (The Young Adult Adaptation): An Olympian’s Journey from Airman to Castaway to Captive by Laura Hillenbrand Louis

-Louis Zamperini’s life is almost unbelievable — a hoodlum, an Olympic runner, an airman shot down, and above all, a man who has a great strength of character (growth mindset) to persevere despite all of life’s challenges.
+Zamperini’s life is almost unbelievable — a hoodlum, an Olympic runner, an airman shot down, and above all, a man who has great strength of character (growth mindset) to persevere despite all of life’s challenges.

 Boys in the Boat (Young Readers Adaptation): The True Story of an American Team’s Epic Journey to Win Gold at the 1936 Olympics by Daniel James Brown

 It’s hard to imagine overcoming as many obstacles as Joe Rantz (homelessness included) but he is determined to get a college education.
 He and his crew teammates are also determined to be the best rowers but they never expected to beat the Germans.
-This is an exemplary story of grit that will stay with you.
+This is an exemplary true story of grit that will stay with you.

 Steve Jobs by Walter Isaacson